 The improper assembling of add-on parts can result in changed properties, damage and/or additional loads.
-MD ELEKTRONIK GmbH does not assume warranty for subsequently assembled add-on parts and affixed tapings.
-Additionally, the bending radii (see chapter 4.2.3) for the continuing cables (e.g. after the ground clamp) have to be complied with.
+The MD Group does not assume warranty for subsequently assembled add-on parts and affixed tapings.
+Additionally, the bending radii (see chapter 4.2.3) for the continuing cables (e.g. fixing elements) have to be complied with.